30 of the best vegan-friendly eateries in Columbus

 1038 N. High St.

-Every Sunday, this short north bar offers what it calls its “Classy as F*** Brunch.”
+Every Saturday and Sunday, this short north bar offers what it calls its “Classy as F*** Brunch.”
 The menu changes from week to week, but there are always vegan options available.

 Katalina’s